10 Things to Look For In eDiscovery Software

 10. Workspace collaboration

 Another feature you’ll want on your eDiscovery software is collaborative workspaces.
 Workspaces allow you to streamline communications between people involved in your case.
 Whether it be another member of your team or an outside attorney, everyone can collaborate on early case management in real-time.
-For example, if you wanted to run a search on a keyword and count the files corresponding to that keyword, you can share that number with your attorney so they have an idea of how much they’ll need to review.
+For example, if you wanted to run a search on a keyword and share files corresponding to that keyword with your attorney, you can do so directly in the platform.
 Not only does collaborating in workspaces save time, but they help your team get on the same page far earlier in the eDiscovery process.

-And that’s it!
-Although the list could go on, these ten features lay the foundation for a smoother eDiscovery process.
+Although the list could go on and on, these ten features lay the foundation for a smoother eDiscovery process.
 By considering these top features, you’ll be well on your way to finding an eDiscovery software that works for you and your team.

 Ready to deploy a solution that checks all of these boxes?
 Reach out to Onna to find a plan that works for you.